The Pirate Fairy: Plot

 In Pixie Hollow, an inquisitive dust-keeper fairy named Zarina is amazed by the magic behind pixie dust and is determined to learn more.
 She secretly experiments with blue pixie dust, creating variants; however, experiments with the pink variant grow wildly out of control, causing an accident in Pixie Hollow.
 Her supervisor, Fairy Gary, who had forbidden her from working with pixie dust, angrily fires her from her job.
 In sorrow, Zarina takes her experiments and leaves Pixie Hollow.

 One year later, Pixie Hollow celebrates the Four Seasons Festival with performances from fairies of all the seasons.
-During the show, Tinker Bell, Silvermist, Iridessa, Rosetta, Fawn, and Vidia spot Zarina flying around the audience and using pink pixie dust to summon poppies that cause everyone to fall asleep.
-Tink and her friends, who take cover, realize Zarina stole all of the blue pixie dust, which is used to create the golden dust that fairies use to fly.
+During the show, Tinker Bell, Silvermist, Iridessa, Rosetta, Fawn, and Vidia spot Zarina flying around the audience and using pink pixie dust to summon poppies that cause everyone to fall asleep, except for Clank.
+Tinker Bell and her friends, who take cover, realize Zarina stole all of the blue pixie dust, which is used to create the golden dust that fairies use to fly.

 They follow Zarina to the coast, and discover she became the captain of a pirate crew.
 The fairies retrieve the blue dust for a moment, but Zarina retrieves it after throwing multi-colored pixie dust at them that switches their talents.
 Tinker Bell (who is a tinker fairy) becomes a water fairy, Silvermist (who is a water fairy) a fast-flying fairy, Fawn (who is an animal fairy) a light fairy, Iridessa (who is a light fairy) a garden fairy, Rosetta (who is a garden fairy) an animal fairy, and Vidia (who is a fast-flying fairy) a tinker fairy.
 They struggle with their swapped talents as they search for Zarina and the pirates, in the process meeting a baby crocodile that takes a liking to Rosetta.

 They find the ship and sneak in, where they overhear James, the cabin boy, talking about how the pirates met Zarina after drifting off course, and she became the captain with the promise of making the ship fly so that they could plunder all over the mainland world.
 The ship arrives at Skull Rock, where the fairies discover the pirates' camp and a mysterious Pixie Dust Tree, which Zarina has grown using pink pixie dust.